 The Title IX Coordinator is responsible for coordinating and ensuring the effective implementation of supportive measures and accommodations.
-When a college learns of allegations of Sexual Misconduct, the Title IX Coordinator will promptly contact a complainant to discuss the availability of supportive measures and accommodations, discuss the complainant's wishes with respect to supportive measures and accommodations and inform complainant that supportive measures and accommodations are available even if the complainant does not wish to proceed with an investigation and/or resolution of the allegations.
+When a college learns of allegations of Sexual Misconduct, the Title IX Coordinator will promptly contact a complainant to discuss the availability of supportive measures and accommodations, discuss the complainant's wishes with respect to supportive measures and accommodations and inform complainant that supportive measures and accommodations.
+Requests for supportive measures and accommodations.
+Requests for supportive measures and accommodations are available even if the complainant does not wish to proceed with an investigation and/or resolution of the allegations.
 Requests for supportive measures and accommodations should be made to the Title IX Coordinator.